Business Plan Development

 Methodology

-It is important to note that we will be working together to complete your plan.
-While you will be writing the plan, I will coach, make suggestions, and guide you in researching to understand your industry and competition.
-I’ll also provide content, editing, and presentation suggestions.
+Please note that we will work together to complete your plan.
+I will coach, suggest content, edit, make suggestions, and guide you in the research and writing to understand all facets of your business.
+I’ll also provide presentation suggestions.

 It is never advisable to have a consultant or ghostwriter write your Business Plan for you—that prevents you from having a full understanding of your business and how it will operate.
 If someone else writes your plan, you will not be able to intelligently discuss or defend your propositions and decisions with investors, onboarding partners/managers, and other interested parties.

-• Review, edit, and offer tips so your narrative flows
+Review, edit, and offer tips so your narrative avoids internal conflicts

 Narrative Section of the Plan